Last updated 10 am on 28 September 2020.

 - Stay in a well-ventilated single-room preferably with an attached/separate toilet.
 If another family member needs to stay in the same room, it's advisable to maintain a distance of at least 1 meter between the two.

-- Needs to stay away from elderly people, pregnant women, children and persons with co-morbidities within the household.
+- Must-stay away from elderly people, pregnant women, children and persons with co-morbidities within the household.

 - Restrict his/her movement within the house.